Wondering how to prioritize financial wellbeing on your ever-growing employee benefits wishlist? You’re not alone.

 Make their paycheck work harder (with the power of pre-tax benefits)

 When employees don’t understand their benefits, they can’t use them to their full potential.
-Many simply don’t know the best way to make their total compensation work for them.
-Now is the best time to educate your team on insurance, retirement, and your full offering of voluntary benefits.
+Many simply don’t know the best way to make their total rewards work for them.
+Now is the best time to educate your team on insurance, retirement, and the full offering of voluntary benefits you provide.

-You have a lot on your plate, so partnering with a financial wellbeing program that offers benefits guidance and access to CFPⓇs is the way to go.
+You have a lot on your plate, so partnering with a financial wellbeing program that offers benefits guidance and access to CFPⓇ professionals is the way to go.
 Employees that contribute to tax-advantaged accounts like your company’s 401k lower their own taxable income (meaning they may be taxed at a lower rate next April).
-Additionally, your company saves money on payroll taxes which translates to ROI for your company.
+Additionally, your company saves money on payroll taxes which translates to real ROI.

 Ready to get your team onboard with financial wellbeing?
 Get in touch with the experts at LearnLux for more info.